Finite state verifiers with constant randomness: Restrictions on heads

 In this section, we will show that a relationship similar to the one established in Section \ref{section:main} exists between verifiers that are further restricted to perform one-way access to their input string, and the family of one-way multihead machines, the 1nfa($k$)'s.

-\begin{theorem} \end{theorem} \begin{proof} One of the nontrivial inclusions is easy to prove: Replace the 2nfa($k$) mentioned in the proof of Lemma \ref{lemma:strondef} with any 1nfa($k$), and the construction there yields an equivalent one-way IPS with a constant-space, constant-randomness verifier that has a one-way input head.
+\begin{thm} \end{thm} \begin{proof} One of the nontrivial inclusions is easy to prove: Replace the 2nfa($k$) mentioned in the proof of Lemma \ref{lemma:strondef} with any 1nfa($k$), and the construction there yields an equivalent one-way IPS with a constant-space, constant-randomness verifier that has a one-way input head.

 For the remaining inclusion, suppose that we are given an IPS with a verifier $ V $, which always uses at most $r$ random bits, and a one-way input head, for a language $L$.
 We start by transforming $ V $ to a set S of $2^{r}$ 1dfa verifiers, each of which simulates a version of $ V $ with a different assignment to the $r$-bit random string.